KevinLWorthington/Goweli/README.md

 ## 🔍 Code:You Capstone Requirements Met

 1. **API Integration** ✓
-   - Integrates with the Open Library API to fetch book cover images
+   - Uses a proxy API to integrate with the Open Library API to fetch book cover images
-   - Uses HTTP client to make API requests and handle responses

 2. **Database Interaction (SQLite)** ✓
    - Implements Entity Framework Core with SQLite database